MP Han Dong seeking $15M in defamation suit against Global News | CBC News

 Dong accuses Global of publishing 'false, malicious, irresponsible and defamatory' stories

-MP Han Dong is seeking $15 million in damages from Global News over articles that allege the former Liberal MP was a "witting" participant in a Beijing-backed foreign interference network.
+MP Han Dong is seeking $15 million in damages from Global News over articles alleging he was a "witting" participant in a Beijing-backed foreign interference network.

 The statement of claim, provided by Dong's legal team, accuses Global of publishing "a series of false, malicious, irresponsible and defamatory," stories about the MP.